-The decision of the Allied Health Re-admission Committee is final.
-Once a student is dismissed from the program and denied readmission, that student will not be allowed to apply for admission into any DMS program.
+The decision of the Allied Health Re-Admission Committee is final.
+Once a student is dismissed from a DMS program and denied re-admission, that student will not be allowed to apply for admission into any DMS program for three years who are not dismissed for serious violations as defined in the DMS handbook (Student Conduct Warning Procedure, page 21).